-Managed entity ID: This attribute ur entity.
-The ONL This attribute uniquely identifies each instance of this managed entity.
-The ONU sets the first byte of this two-byte identifier to: 0 if the ONU co 0 if the ONU contains pluggable equipment modules 1 if the ONU is 1 if the ONU is a single piece of integrated equipment.
-The second byte ONUs, this byte a universal pset The second byte of this identifier is the slot number.
-In integrated ONUs, this byte may be used as a virtual slot or set to 0 to indicate a universal pseudo-slot.
+ributes Managed entity ID: This attribute uniquely identifies each instance of this managed entity.
+The ONU sets the first byte of this two-byte identifier to: 0 if the ONU co ntains pluggable equipment modules 1 if the ONU is 1 if the ONU is a single piece of integrated equipment. • of this identifier is the slot number.
+In integrated may be used as a virtual slot or set to 0 to indicate do-slot.
 Slot numbering schemes differ among vendors (TBD).
 It is only required that slot numbers be unique across the ONU.
 Up to 254 equipment slots are supported in the range 1254 (Note 1).
-The value 0 is reserved for possible use in an integrated ONU to indicate a universal pseudo-slot.
+The value 0 is reserved for possible use in an integrated ONU to indicat a universal pseudo-slot.
 The value 255 is also reserved.
-(R) (mandatory) (2 bytes) D1 slot numbe following card OLT and ONU. ring should be limited to slots 1-14.
-The type conventions should be followed by both Slot Number Card Type 1 10/100/1000 BASE-T
+(R) (mandatory) (2 bytes) ing should be limited to slots 1-14.
+The ype conventions should be followed by both Slot Number Card Type 1 10/100/1000 BASE-T